 - 7 Contact Information

 Appalachian State University’s mission includes a commitment to prepare students to lead purposeful lives as engaged global citizens.
 Through the curriculum, co-curricular activities, relationships with scholars and students from around the world, education abroad programs, grants and scholarships for collaborative research abroad, and numerous cross-cultural programs, the University creates opportunities for students to understand the world and be active participants in it.
 This commitment to internationalization leads many faculty members, students, and staff members to travel internationally each year.

-The purpose of this policy is to articulate protocols governing proposed travel to countries for which a United States Department of State travel warning or a Centers for Disease Control and Prevention Warning Level 3 are in effect.
+The purpose of this policy is to articulate protocols governing proposed travel to countries for which the United States Department of State has issued a rating of “Reconsider Travel” or “Do Not Travel” or the United States Centers for Disease Control and Prevention has issued a Warning Level 3 for the country or area of travel.

 2.1 This policy applies to all Appalachian State University employees and students when they engage in University-Sponsored Travel.

 2.2 This policy applies to all co-leaders, lecturers, approved guests, and any other individuals (whether or not they otherwise have an affiliation with the University) who accompany University faculty, staff, or students on University-Sponsored Travel.

 - Individuals designated in the Faculty Constitution as members of the University’s faculty.